The Victorian Inspectorate values and is committed to protecting your privacy.

 This statement covers each of these instances of personal information collection in more detail below.

 Requests to provide information

 We may collect personal information that you choose to give us, or which may be required to access a particular service.
 This includes information collected via online forms, events and training registration, or when subscribing to receive newsletters.

-The information you provide by completing an online form on vic.gov.au is collected by the Drupal 8 content management system (CMS) and is stored on the Amazon Web Services infrastructure in Sydney, Australia.
-The Product and Editorial team within Digital, Design and Innovation have a process in place to delete this data from the CMS on a regular basis.
+The information you provide by completing an online form on vic.gov.au is collected by the Drupal 9 content management system (CMS) and is stored on the Microsoft Azure infrastructure in Sydney, Australia.
+There is a process in place to delete this data from the CMS on a regular basis.